The Best & Worst Baked Goods on Shelves in 2021—Ranked!

 As you walk down your grocery store's aisles, it's easy to feel overwhelmed by boxes and boxes of tempting-looking treats and baked goods.
 A pack of enticing honey buns or that bag of yummy donut holes may have you doubling back to grab them as a treat for yourself or your family.

 While there's absolutely nothing wrong with buying a favorite childhood snack or letting your kids have a sugary sweet every now and then, it can become an issue for your health and waistline if you start to make it a routine.
 That's why it's helpful to know the best and worst baked goods on most national grocery store chains' shelves right now based solely on nutrition.
 This ranking will help you make smarter, healthier choices that won't derail your diet.
-Keep reading to see how these popular baked goods rank, and be sure to balance things out with these 20 Go-To Snacks Nutritionists Always Have on Hand.
+Keep reading to see how these popular baked goods rank, and be sure to check out The Best & Worst Sodas in America—Ranked!

 Little Debbie Swiss Rolls

 Swiss Rolls are a lunchbox staple filled with creamy white frosting and a chocolate glaze, but at 410 calories and a whopping 42 grams of sugar, these are one of the worst baked goods currently on grocery store shelves.
 The American Heart Association recommends men should consume no more than 36 grams of added sugar per day, and women shouldn't have more than 25 grams per day, so these Swill Rolls should just be a once-in-a-while treat.

 Zebra Cakes are the vanilla cousin to Swiss Rolls, and in turn, are slightly better for you… but not by much.
 Try splitting the serving of two cakes with a friend to reduce the calorie count per serving while still satisfying your sweet tooth.

 Little Debbie Cosmic Brownies with Chocolate Chip Candy